-Section 5: Duties.
+Section 4: Duties.
 The Board of Directors shall:

-Serve as a liaison between TSNO and the Regional Membership.

 Provide input and support to the goals and objectives of the strategic plan and operating guidelines.

-Identify issues and priorities in school health and review resolutions and practice guidelines recommended by the Executive Committee.
+Identify issues and priorities in school health and review resolutions and practice guidelines.

 Evaluate the programs designed to implement the goals and objectives of the TSNO.